2024 annual impact

 new partnerships

 The GardenWorks Project is launching Fresh Food Connect, a mobile app this spring to make it easier for home and community gardeners to donate a portion of their fresh grown produce to local food access organizations.
 Wheaton, Ill.
-(March 1, 2022) -- The GardenWorks Project is launching Fresh Food Connect, a mobile app this spring to [...]
+(March 1, 2022) -- The GardenWorks Project is launching Fresh Food Connect, a mobile app this spring to make it easier for home and community gardeners to donate a portion of their fresh grown produce to local food access organizations.
+“This partnership will ensure that everyone in our community has access to fresh produce and can participate in the local food economy,” said [...]

 Seed sharing and caring for one another